-MPLS-TP OAM operates in the context of Maintenance Entity Groups (MEGs) that are defined in [IETF tp-oam-fw].
-The structure of the identifiers for the MEG, MEP and MIP are defined in [IETF tp-ident].
+MPLS-TP OAM operates in the context of Maintenance Entity Groups (MEGs) that are defined in [IETF RFC 6371 to enterty].
+The structure information contentstructure of the identifiers for the MEG, MEP and MIP using the IP based global ID is are defined in [IETF RFC 6370 to enterty]; the structure of the identifiers using the ICC is defined in [ITU T G.8113.1] for further study.